If you aren’t sharing your content on Facebook, you’re missing out on a big opportunity. Why? Because Facebook has over one billion active users!

 The graph shows that people prefer status updates that are around 225 characters versus ones that are longer or shorter.
 One of the main reasons that people don’t prefer status updates that are too long is that over 33% of Facebook users are viewing it through a mobile device.
-Due to mobile screens being small, it would be difficult to read long status updates.
+Small screens of mobile devices make it more difficult to read long status updates.

-You also don’t want to create status updates that are too short, as you can’t provide any real insights in a short status update.
+You also don’t want to create status updates that are too short as you can’t provide any real insights in a short status update.
 When writing them, keep the fluff to a minimum because it’s already hard enough to fit in a ton of useful tips and data in 225 characters.
-For this reason I recommend that you only try to prove one point or provide 1 tip within each status update.
+For this reason, I recommend that you only try to prove one point or provide one tip within each status update.

 Don’t forget the face in Facebook

 The one thing that you may have forgotten about Facebook is that it was created so that you can keep tabs on your friends and family… especially the ones that don’t live right next door to you.